makefinks/speak-to-llm/README.md

 ```
 If you are not familiar with the process you can visit this [guide](https://www.immersivelimit.com/tutorials/adding-your-openai-api-key-to-system-environment-variables)

+## ffmpeg
+Download and install ffmpeg from https://ffmpeg.org/download.html and add it to the path

 ## Installation

 Clone the repository and install the requirements.